google/WebFundamentals/src/content/en/fundamentals/engage-and-retain/push-notifications/web-push-protocol.md

 The second string is the JWT Data.
 This provides information about the sender of the JWT, who it's intended for and how long it's valid.

-For web push, the data would look something like this:
+For web push, the data would have this format:

     {
       "aud": "https://some-push-service.org",